ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 Laur's *Sound Chimera* is without a shadow of a doubt one of the most famous songs on osu!.
 The combination of psytrance and hardcore creates insanely difficult maps regardless of the mode — and this map is no exception.

-This version of [Sound Chimera](https://osu.ppy.sh/beatmapsets/1926888#taiko) is a Brazillian collaboration by none other than ::Foxeru::{ user=7479684 } and [HiroK](https://osu.ppy.sh/users/4050738).
+This version of [Sound Chimera](https://osu.ppy.sh/beatmapsets/1926888#taiko) is a Brazillian collaboration by none other than ::Foxeru::{ user=7479684 } and ::HiroK::{ user=4050738 }.
 If you love tech maps that feature a lot of improvisation, you're in for a treat.
 As if playing a constant 190 BPM stream wasn't enough, these mappers went all out on 1/6 and 1/8 improvisation while also utilizing patterns that you'd seldom see in any other maps!
 In fact, I'd argue the Loved section has not seen a similar map yet!
 That said, you're just going to have to take my word for it. :D

 But one more question still stands: Do you want to make a bargain and be taken aboard Foxeru's and HiroK's rocket ship?
 Then make sure to give this map a try and cast your vote!